 Second, which relates more to this series of articles, is how does breaking up the banks improve the lives of most people?
 For the woman working for 9 dollars an hour cleaning hotel rooms in the south, the size of the banks have little to do with her quality of life?
 Little to nothing even if such action prevented another financial crisis precipitated by dubious practices.

 Does a cap value on the size of banks and insurance companies prevent the crisis?
 I don’t see why the crisis wouldn’t have occurred regardless if it was a few large firms that were too big to fail, or if it was spread out among many smaller firms.
 The fault of the crisis rests with ratings agencies.
-If the loans in these bundles were properly rated they will go unsold and uninsured.
+If the loans in these bundles were properly rated they will go unsold and uninsured, and the standard of credit will go up.
 When the loans default the bank that issued the loans will bear the cost of the default which will cause the bank to change lending practices, but will probably also lead to increased flexibility within the terms of the loan to prevent default.

 In terms of impact, there is another issue concerning education that goes unaddressed.
 Despite the constant claims of a lack of human capital among the workforce and a workforce lacking skills, only 27 percent of people who graduate college find careers in their field of study.
 (11) This means the benefit of the opportunity to attend college will not translate into substantially better opportunities for the people who attend college in terms of a fulfilling and prosperous career.

-Lastly, I’m not of the opinion that Bernie cannot win the general election.
+I’m not of the opinion that Bernie cannot win the general election.
 He raised 240 million dollars from primarily from small contributions in the 2016 primary.
-Not small contributions like Obama that proved to be large contributions broken up into smaller contributions for the appearance of small contributions, but actual small contributions.(12) It is unprecedented, and speaks to his mass appeal.
+Not small contributions like Obama that proved to be large contributions broken up into smaller contributions for the appearance, but actual small contributions.(12) It is unprecedented, and speaks to his mass appeal.
 He’ll have to raise 3x that amount to be competitive in the general election, but it certainly isn’t beyond his ability given the fact he raised 6 million in the first day of his campaign.

 I do not believe he is the best choice to win from the democratic party in 2020, but he could be.
 The reason he probably isn’t the best choice is the degree with which people will be mobilized against him.
 But he could be based on the degree with which segments of the population with low voter turnout like poor people and young people will be encouraged to vote for him.
 His chances in the general election are determined first and foremost by his ability to raise funds, and the encouragement of voter turnout for him verses the encouragement of voter turn out against him.
 The latter seems obvious but I make the statement in consideration of Sanders himself, where his positions inspire non-voting segments of the population as well as create ease by which other non-voting segments or undecided segments of the population can be mobilized against him.